toshimaru/blog.toshima.ru/_posts/2017-11-16-vscode-insert-new-line-at-end.md

 ---
 layout: post
-title: "[Visual Studio Code]How to Insert New Line at the End of File"
+title: "Visual Studio Code: How to Insert New Line at the End of File"
 tags: vscode
 ---